fleet-actions/ec2-runner-pool-manager/docs/architecture/provision.md

 From here, the Instance Initialization & Fleet Validation logic (described in the next subsection) takes over, ensuring every newly created runner is healthy, registered, and transitioned to running.

+### Handling Insufficient Capacity

+If **any** part of the request fails (including partial fulfilment):

+1. Provision logs the `CreateFleet` error.
+2. Immediately issues a single `TerminateInstances` for every ID returned.
+3. Surfaces a clear `provision_failed` error to the workflow.

+Because AWS already retries internally across capacity pools, a second identical request is unlikely to succeed; failing fast and alerts operators to widen constraints or retry later.

 ### Fleet Validation & Interactions

 Once instances have been created, they immediately execute the user data script that the controlplane configures for the instance.
 To see the details of this user data, see the [instances page](../todo.md).